Kursk: 20th century

 Rebuilding efforts in the city began in February 1944.
-The cultural life recovered as well: on 19 February a cinema was reopened, and on 27 February a drama theatre.
-By 1950 the urban economy had been completely restored.
-In 1953 the tram system began operating again.
+In 1945, it was included in the list of 15 cities subject to priority restoration by decree of the Council of People's Commissars.
+The cultural life recovered as well: on 19 February, a cinema was reopened, and on 27 February a drama theatre.
+By 1950, the urban economy had been completely restored.
+In 1953, the tram system began operating again.
 On 17 August 1956, Stalinsky District was renamed Promishlenost District, and Dzerzhinsky District was abolished and its territory divided between Promishlenost and Leninsky Districts.

-Recent history
+In 1992, the remains of those executed during the Great Terror were reburied in a common grave with a memorial in Solyanka Park.

-In 1992 the remains of those executed during the Great Terror were reburied in a common grave with a memorial in Solyanka Park.
+21st century

-In 2009, for the first time in 90 years at the site of Theotokos of Kursk, the most revered icon in the Russian Orthodox Church, received the name Hodigitria Russian diaspora.
+In 2009, for the first time in 90 years at the site of the Theotokos of Kursk, the most revered icon in the Russian Orthodox Church, received the name Hodigitria Russian diaspora.

 Until 2010, Kursk had the status of historical settlement, but the Russian Ministry of Culture deprived the city of this status on 29 July 2010 in resolution No. 418/339.

 On 29 October 2011, for the first time in 30 years, the city opened a new firehouse for the protection of the Central District, with modern equipment.
 In 2012, Kursk celebrated its 980th anniversary.